donalathuman/ThemeKit/README.md

 # ThemeKit

-This is a test space for using ThemeKit and Git branching
+This is a test space for using ThemeKit, Git branching, merging, rebasing, etc.